unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > As we want to design a neural network architecture for a regression task,
 > see if you can first come up with the answers to the following questions:
 > 1. What must be the dimension of our input layer?
-> 2. We want to to output the prediction of a single number.
+> 2. We want to output the prediction of a single number.
 The output layer of the NN hence cannot be the same as for the classification task earlier.
 This is because the `softmax` activation being used had a concrete meaning with respect to the class labels which is not needed here.
 What output layer design would you choose for regression?
 Hint: A layer with `relu` activation, with `sigmoid` activation or no activation at all?
+> 3. * (Optional) If next to the number of sunshine hours, we would also like to predict the precipitation.
+How would you go about this?
 >
 > > ## Solution
 > >
 > > 1.
 The shape of the input layer has to correspond to the number of features in our data: 89
 > > 2.
 The output is a single value per prediction, so the output layer can consist of a dense layer with only one node.
 The *softmax* activiation function works well for a classification task, but here we do not want to restrict the possible outcomes to the range of zero and one.
 In fact, we can omit the activation in the output layer.
-> >
+> > 3.
+The output layer should have 2 neurons, one for each number that we try to predict.
+Our y_train (and val and test) then becomes a (n_samples, 2) matrix.
 > {:.solution}
 {:.challenge}